LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 test will be required to take ESL in the first semester after the exam, and *pay the extra tuition* - TA tuition awards may not be used.
 The cost has generally been about the same as one regular graduate academic credit.
+The need to actually take the ESL course has rarely happened with students we made a TA, but it is important to note it as a possibility.

 Graduate School Policies
 ---------------------------